 - How many functions defined have been called.

-The operational metrics of software are used to analyze the stability and maintenance efficacy of their systems.
+The operational metrics of software are used to analyze their systems' stability and maintenance efficacy.

-Modern software development teams prefer to use agile methods as well as Mad Devs.
-With agile, the workflow can be easily adjusted to deliver a product that fits schedule.
+Modern software development teams prefer to use agile methods, Mad Devs included.
+With agile, the workflow can be easily adjusted to deliver a product that fits the schedule.
 So there are specific KPIs to regularly monitor and analyze the performance of the various stages of the development process.

 Let’s discuss them.

 Projects are typically divided into sprints, which are usually focused on specific tasks.
 Each sprint has a number of these that must be completed by the end of the working day.
 During a sprint, you can use velocity metrics.